-We hope you find the information on the USFCOP website helpful.
-Admissions staff are here to assist you throughout the application process.
-If you have questions not addressed on this site or our FAQ and our Financial Aid FAQ, please feel free to attend an inPHARMation session or online chat session.
-Thank you for your interest in our bold and progressive PharmD program!
+Welcome to the Future of Pharmacy!
+The Office of Admissions is here to assist you throughout the application process.
+If you have questions not addressed on this site we recommend that you review our FAQ and our Financial Aid FAQ documents.
+If you still have questions, then we welcome you to an inPHARMation session or online chat session.
+You may also schedule an advising appointment.

-If you do not meet these conditions, a waiver request CANNOT be submitted for review.
+If you do not meet these conditions, a waiver request CANNOT be submitted.

-To access the Waiver Request click here.
+The link to the waiver request has been deactivated.
+It will reopen August 2015.
 Submission of a waiver request is not a guarantee that your request will be approved.
 Applicants are responsible for meeting prerequisite requirements.
-Applicants may be notified as late as the spring 2014 term if waiver was approved or denied.
+Applicants may be notified as late as the spring 2014 term if the waiver was approved or denied.

-EARLY DECISION APPLICANTS: The latest PCAT accepted for Early Decision is September 18, 2013 scores.
+EARLY DECISION APPLICANTS: The latest PCAT accepted for Early Decision is September 5, 2014.

 A word about Early Decision:

 The Early Decision program is a binding option for applicants who have decided that a particular pharmacy degree program is their first choice and that they will enroll if accepted.
 As an Early Decision applicant, you can apply to only one pharmacy degree program.